Skip to content

 where ypR3 denotes the three-dimensional position difference between the agent and its sensing target, yv denotes the three-dimensional velocity difference between the agent and its sensing target, and ya denotes the three-dimensional acceleration of the sensing target. yp and yv are both given in spherical coordinates in the agent's frame of reference while ya is in Cartesian coordinates.

 Interceptors are constrained in their sensor update frequency, which is configurable for each interceptor type.
 As a result, interceptors can change their actuation input at a rate faster than the sensor update frequency.
-The simulator currently uses a naive guidance filter simply performs a zero-hold interpolation on the latest sensor output and applies the latest acceleration to a model of the sensing target until the next sensor output arrives and resets the model's position, velocity, and acceleration.
+The simulator currently uses a naive guidance filter that simply performs a zero-order hold interpolation on the latest sensor output and applies the latest acceleration to a model of the sensing target until the next sensor output arrives and updates the model's position, velocity, and acceleration.
 In other words, for nTt<(n+1)T, where T is the sensor update period, the simple target model is as follows:

 ddt[p(t)v(t)]=[v(t)a(t)|t=nT],